rppicomidi/pico-mc-display-bridge/README.md

 - one 64x128 (portrait mode) OLED per channel strip that shows
 	- 2 lines of 7 characters of text
-	- a representation of the MC VPot LEDs,
+	- a representation of the MC VPot LEDs (above the text),
-	- a representation of the MC meter LEDs,
+	- a representation of the MC meter LEDs (to the right of the VPot LEDs),
-	- a representation of the REC, MUTE, SOLO and SEL button LEDs.
+	- a representation of the REC, MUTE, SOLO and SEL button LEDs (above the VPot LEDs).
-- one 128x64 (landscape mode) OLED for time display (either Bars/Beats/Subdivisions/ticks or SMPTE timecode), VPot mode display (a two-digit 7-segment display on the Mackie MCU Pro, for example).
+- one 128x64 (landscape mode) OLED for time display (either Bars/Beats/Subdivisions/ticks or SMPTE timecode), VPot mode display (the two-digit 7-segment display on the Mackie MCU Pro, for example), and the channel strip button mode.
 This display is shared with the MIDI Processor UI (see below)
-- one button per channel strip that can function as either Select, Mute, Solo, Record or VPot press depending on which of the mode buttons was last pressed.
+- one button per channel strip (the black buttons in the photo)that can function as either Select, Mute, Solo, Record or VPot press depending on which of the 4 mode buttons (yellow, blue, red or white button) was last pressed.
-- one button for choosing name or value display
+- one button for choosing name or value display (green button)
-- one button for choosing the time display mode (Bars/Beats/Subdivisions/Ticks or SMPTE Timecode).
+- one button for choosing the time display mode (Bars/Beats/Subdivisions/Ticks or SMPTE Timecode, the gray button).
-- 7 buttons (or a 5-way navigation switch plus 2 buttons) for navigating the MIDI processor UI
+- 7 buttons (or a 5-way navigation switch plus 2 buttons) for navigating the MIDI processor UI (located on the blue board above the landscape display)
-- a MIDI processor unit that determines which virtual MIDI cable in the MIDI USB stream is carrying MC data, and that implements useful features such as fader soft pickup to prevent value jumps when you move faders, button remap, etc. The MIDI processor settings are stored in the Device Pico's program flash memory.
+- a MIDI processor unit that determines which virtual MIDI cable in the MIDI USB stream is carrying MC data, and that implements useful features such as fader soft pickup (to prevent value jumps when you move faders), button remap, etc. The MIDI processor settings are stored in the Device Pico's program flash memory.
 Each MC device type (unique USB VID and PID) can have up to 8 preset settings that you can recall using the MIDI Processor UI.
 # Hardware
 ## Bill of Materials
+This is what I used for the project in the photo.

-- 2x Raspberry Pi Pico (not Pico W)
+- 2 Raspberry Pi Pico (not Pico W)
+- 4 20-pin 0.1 header pins (2 per Pico board)
+- 4 20-pin 0.1 header sockets (2 per Pico board)
+- 2 3-pin right angle header pins (for Picoprobe debug, one per Pico)
+- 2 2-pin right angle header pins (for Picoprobe UART0, one per Pico)
-- 9x 0.96 128x64 OLED modules.
+- 9 0.96 128x64 OLED modules.
 I chose displays that show white dots, but these are available in blue dots, yellow dots, etc. Shop carefully.
+You can pay a lot for these.
 I was able to find a 10-pack for about $2.30/display.
+- 9 4 pin sockets (one for each display)
+- 14 tact switches with button caps
+- a 5-way navigation switch module board with 2 tact switches.
+You can just use 7 buttons if you prefer.
 - a microUSB to USB A female adapter (so you can connect your MIDI device to the pico-mc-display-bridge's USB host port)
 - a microUSB to USB A male plug (so you can connect your pico-mc-display-bridge to your DAW computer).
-- prototyping board, wire, an enclosure, etc.
+- prototyping board (I used one with double-sided plate through holes), standoffs, screws and nuts, 30 AWG wire for signals, 22 AWG wire for power and ground, solder.

 ## Wiring it up
 I did not draw a wiring diagram.
+The pin usage is documented below and in the code.
+Just wire signals directly from the Pico boards to the displays and one of the pins for each button.
+The VBus pin of the Device Pico connects directly to the VBus pin of the Host Pico.
+The UART1 pins of the Device Pico wire directly to the UART1 pins of the Host Pico.
+The Device Pico's 3.3V output provides power to all 9 OLEDs.

 Even though there are only 4 pins. the pinout of OLED modules will vary depending on the brand.
 Take special care to note which pin is GND, which will go to one of the Device Pico's ground pins, and which is VCC, which will go to the Device Pico's 3.3V power output.
 Each display draws no more that about 4 mA, so power draw should not be an issue.

 One pin of every button that is wired to the Host Pico is attached to ground; the other pin is attached to the Host Pico at the assigned pin.
 No pull-up resistors are required because the Host Pico enables the on-chip pull-up resistors.
-Buttons consume all of the unused I/O pins on the Host Pico.
+Buttons consume all but one of non-UART I/O pins on the Host Pico.

-Here is a photograph of how I wired my prototype.
-Note how the prototype each wires display ground pin to a Device Pico ground pin close to the I2C port the display uses.
+You don't see the Pico boards in the photo because I placed them on the other side of the board under the displays.

 ## I/O Pin Usage
+The following sections call out pins by GP number not Pico board pin number.
+It is documented this way to allow you to use any board that has the RP2040 on it as long as it has enough I/O pins available.
+UART pins are documented in TX, RX order.
+I2C pins are documented in SDA, SCL order.

 ### USB Device Pico
 The USB is configured in USB Device mode.
 This Pico controls 9 SSD1306-base 128x64 OLED modules over I2C.
 Some OLED modules have solder jumpers that allow selection of address 0x3C or 0x3D, but not all do.
+The code assumes all displays are on address 0x3C.
 There is one OLED module per channel strip.
 The graphics driver code for this project allows you to update all 9 displays in parallel using 8 I2C ports from 2 PIO modules plus I2C1.
 The USB Device Pico communicates with the USB Host Pico via UART1.
 UART0 is used for debug console.

 - UART0 on pins GP0 and GP1 is used with the picoprobe for debug console
 - I2C1 on pins GP2 and GP3 is wired to the timecode OLED